I raised the bar this year.

 -Drew OUT! (heading out to go ride again…)

 Drew founded Mental Grenade Jan 2020.
-He is a follower of Jesus Christ, a medically retired Marine, EOD Tech, writer, mountain biker, photographer, facilitator, and fly-fisherman.
+He is a follower of Jesus Christ, a medically retired Marine, EOD Tech, husband, father, writer, mountain biker, photographer, facilitator, and fly-fisherman.
 He seeks to bridge the civilian – military divide and bring hope through honest communication about difficult issues.